Sierra Bullets: Rifle Bullets

 Sierra makes bullets for rifles and handguns.
 The rifle bullets fall into five categories, based on bullet construction.

 BlitzKing - Varminter

 Varminter bullets are designed for varmint hunting.
 As such, they are normally smaller calibers, and are designed for rapid expansion, and need to be accurate to hit the typically small targets.

 GameKing

-The GameKing is line of bullets designed for hunting.
+The GameKing line of bullets is designed for hunting.
 They are a boat tail bullet to reduce drag and wind drift.
 They are designed more heavily than the varmint bullets for better penetration and expansion on larger game than varmints, such as deer and boar.

 MatchKing

 MatchKing is Sierra's line of competition bullets.
 They have a design that gives a high ballistic coefficient and good accuracy.
 They have been used by many competitors to set world records.

 Pro-Hunter

 The Pro-Hunter is a flat-base bullet with a special jacket to provide deep penetration and maximum expansion on large game such as elk.